mohdsanadzakirizvi/yourstory_frontend/README.md

 YourStory Front End App Challenge
 =================================

 The above repository contains code for one of the Front End challenges given by YourStory.
-Th. project fetches in live some images from a Reddit feed.
+The project fetches in real-time all the images from a Reddit feed (https://www.reddit.com/r/pics/.json?jsonp=).
 It gives options such as sort the images according to title , view the image in detail state and download the image,

 The project is MIT licensed .